tungchiahui/CMake_Template/README.md

 ##### For those who need to use scripts, please refer to the script folder.

-# How to compile and run program instructions for the project
+# How to build and run program instructions for the project

 ## 1. `Regular command line operation`